Talent manager

-A talent manager (also known as an artist manager, band manager or music manager) is an individual who guides the professional career of artists in the entertainment industry.
-The responsibility of a talent manager is to oversee the day-to-day business affairs of an artist; advise and counsel talent concerning professional matters, long-term plans and personal decisions which may affect their career.
+A talent manager (also known as an artist manager, band manager, or music manager) is an individual who guides the professional career of artists within the entertainment industry.
+The responsibility of a talent manager is to oversee the day-to-day business affairs of an artist.
+This frequently involves how they advise and counsel talent concerning professional matters alongside the making of long-term plans and other personal decisions that may affect the entertainer's career.

 An artist manager is also a person responsible for hiring and managing the employees in a company.
+Depending on the nature of the organization that the individual administers, they may play a comparatively active role in both the day-to-day lives of musicians as well as contribute in some fashion to recording related choices.
+For example, the British talent manager Brian Epstein received popular attention as a celebrity alongside his artists, which included the Beatles, and has been referred to as the "Fifth Beatle".

 The roles and responsibilities of a talent manager vary slightly from industry to industry, as do the commissions to which the manager is entitled.
 For example, a music manager's duties differ from those managers who advise actors, writers, or directors.
-A manager can also help artists find an agent, or help them decide when to leave their current agent and identify whom to select as a new agent.
+A manager can also help artists find an agent or help them decide when to leave their current agent and identify whom to select as a new agent.
 Talent agents have the authority to make deals for their clients while managers usually can only informally establish connections with producers and studios but do not have the ability to negotiate contracts.